ltwonders/gevent/README.md

-### Features

-1. gevent imply go-event,a simple async event handler package
-2. async executing and avoid too much go-routines
-3. support delayed execute simply
+[gevent](https://github.com/ltwonders/gevent) imply go-event which tries to make event handling easier.

+### What does gevent want to do

+1. Async execute jobs safely without too many go routines.
+2. Support delayed events to execute.
+3. Support to config executing options

 ### Main usage scenarios:

-1. Side business separating from main workflow, like system log etc.
+1. Separate side business from main, like system log which should be async.
-2. Delayed event to check result except polling, like checking pay result status
+2. Use delayed event to confirm order status or pay status.
-3. Decouple layer event without cycling call
+3. Decouple domain events to avoid cycling call.
-4. Notify downstream while domain event happening,like after pay finished etc.
+4. Notify downstream while domain event happening.

 ### Attention

-1. Instant event may be delay although, pass definite time if need accurately handle time
+1. Instant event may delay a few milliseconds while dispatching.
-2. Local dispatcher does not persist events, use redis or rmq to persist
+2. Local events are not durable, use redis durable model for distribute systems.

 ### TODO

-1. support use rmq etc.
+1. Support use rmq etc.
-2. benchmark
+2. Benchmark

+### Any question or suggestion, please let me know.

 ### How to use：